HX2003/dynGFX/README.md

 # Adafruit-GFX-Layers
-This library is very much in its raw and alpha stage.
+This library is very much in its alpha stage.
 Best used with a library that supports double buffering or it will be very slow.
+Make sure you have lots of ram to spare.

 # Getting started